i8degrees/json_spirit/README.md

 * Add install_name_dir CMake property to build library so we do not have to manually "fix" it with install_name_tool when bundling it with third-party software; this only affects the build if you are building within the OS X environment.
 * Add OSX Framework bundle support; this option is only available within the OS X environment.
+  > @rpath installation path support; you simply need to use install_name_tool -add_rpaths argument to set the proper runtime search paths and you are good to go.

 * CMake option for OSX Universal Libraries.
 By default, this feature is disabled.
 This option is only available within the OS X environment.
 * Add soname version property to target library